-So, what did Tenzing say?
-In his 1955 autobiography, ‘Tigar of the Snows’, he recalled the moment; ‘A little way below the summit, Hillary and I stopped… I was not thinking of ‘first’ or ‘second’.
-I did not say to myself: There is a golden apple up there.
-I will push Hillary aside and run for it.
+“A little way below the summit, Hillary and I stopped… I was not really thinking of “first” or “second.”
+I did not say to myself: Right there is the golden apple at the top.
+I will push Hillary aside and go for it.
 We went on slowly, steadily.
 And then we were there.
-Hillary stepped on top first.
-And I stepped on after him.
-The dream had come true.’
+Edmund Hillary stepped on top first.
+And I stepped on the summit after him.
+The dream had come true.”

-Tenzing lived rest of his life in relative obscurity, teaching mountaineering in Darjeeling.
-He died on May, 1986, aged 72.
-His family members and admirers always maintained that he was being generous in giving credit to Hillary and the New Zealander laid his claim only after Tenzing died and wasn’t there to defend himself.
+Tenzing lived the rest of his life in obscurity, teaching mountaineering in Darjeeling.
+The mountain climber died on May 9, 1986, at the age of 71.
+His admirers and family members always reminded everyone that he was too generous in giving credit to Hillary.
+Shockingly, Edmund Hillary laid his claim only after Tenzing Norgay died and wasn’t there to defend his stance on the event.